NATO phonetic alphabet: Tables

 For the 1938 and 1947 phonetics, each transmission of figures is preceded and followed by the words "as a number" spoken twice.

 The ITU adopted the IMO phonetic spelling alphabet in 1959, and in 1969 specified that it be "for application in the maritime mobile service only".

 Pronunciation was not defined prior to 1959.
 For the post-1959 phonetics, the underlined syllable of each letter word should be emphasized, and each syllable of the code words for the post-1969 figures should be equally emphasized.

 International aviation

 The Radiotelephony Spelling Alphabet is used by the International Civil Aviation Organization for international aircraft communications.

 International maritime mobile service

 The ITU-R Radiotelephony Alphabet is used by the International Maritime Organization for international marine communications.

 Variants

-Since 'Nectar' was changed to 'November' in 1956, the code has been mostly stable.
-However, there is occasional regional substitution of a few code words, such as replacing them with earlier variants, because of local taboos or confusing them with local terminology.
+Since "Nectar" was changed to "November" in 1956, the code has been mostly stable.
+However, there is occasional regional substitution of a few code words, such as replacing them with earlier variants, to avoid confusion with local terminology.